rugginic/owncloud-quickstart/04-desktop-mobile-connection.md

 ---
 <!-- 4.
 As a user, how do I connect to the Owncloud server using a desktop or mobile client? -->
 # Connect to the Owncloud server using a desktop or mobile client
-Users can access their personal data stored within the ownCloud server via desktop clients and mobile apps.
+Users can access and synchronize their personal data stored within the ownCloud server via desktop clients and mobile apps.

 ## Dektop clients
 Desktop clients are available for [Mac Os](https://owncloud.org/download/#owncloud-desktop-client-macos), [Windows](https://owncloud.org/download/#owncloud-desktop-client-windows) and [Linux](https://owncloud.org/download/#owncloud-desktop-client-linux)